guiyan2018/Improved-Bilateral-Space-Image-Segmentation/README.md

 -------------------------------------------------------------------------

 This executable code is a simplified implementation of interactive image segmentation method described in the following paper:
-Gui Yan, Zeng Guang, Tang Wen: Improved Bilateral Space Image Segmentation with Reliable Color Modeling and Higher Order Potential, submitted to Neurocomputing, 2020.
+Gui Yan, Daming Xiong, Bingqiang Zhou, Wu Wei: Improved Bilateral Space Image Segmentation with Reliable Color Modeling and Higher Order Potential, submitted to Neurocomputing, 2020.

 The code is written in VC 2015+QT, and the following packages are used: